 Overall, the increase in the capital requirement is justified as the business continues with the development of the growth strategy.
 Specifically, this can be attributed to expanding relationships to third party clients, the development of the operating model, and advancements with the distribution and the product development strategy.

-The Pillar 1 calculation has increased from the previous year as overall repeatable Fixed Overheads have increased.
-Audited expenditure in 2018 has increased in comparison to 2017 as a function of the growing business.

-The Pillar 2 analysis shows that the risk profile of the Firm (£37.5m) has increased on the previous year (£30.7m).
-Breaking this down the contribution from Operational Risk is £21.1m (2018: £18.7m), Market Risk is £7.5m (2018: £5.4m) and Credit Risk is £8.9m (2018: £6.5m).
+The Pillar 1 calculation has increased from the previous year in line with business growth despite a reduction in audited expenditure and variable expenditure.
+The Pillar 2 analysis shows that the risk profile of the Firm (£44.9m) has increased on the previous year (£35.6m).
+Breaking this down the contribution from Operational Risk is £23.7m (2019: £21.1m), Market Risk is £8.6m (2019: £6.1m) and Credit Risk is £12.6m (2019: £8.5m).
 The approach to the Pillar 2 calculation is the same as the previous year.

-The Wind-Down number (£28.2m) has increased from last year (£25.0m).
-The increase is largely due to the increased cost base of HFML.
+The Wind-Down cost (£28.4m) has increased marginally from last year (£28.2m).

-4. REMUNERATION POLICY STATEMENT (RPS)
+4 REMUNERATION POLICY STATEMENT (RPS)